tesujimath/beancount-parser-lima/README.md

 - metadata tags/links for transaction get folded in with those in the transaction header line

+## Unsupported

+This is an incomplete list of what is currently unsupported.

+- plugins

 ## License

 Licensed under either of